Hebilicious/gatsby-remark-component/README.md

 > ```sh
 > yarn add gatsby-remark-component@npm:@rstacruz/gatsby-remark-component
 > ```
 >
 > The rest of the original README is quoted below.
+For a list of improvements in this fork, see [CHANGELOG](./CHANGELOG.md).

 ---